bharathsn0812/bo-assignment/README.md

-# Bharath Shetru Nagraj Assignment
+# Bharath Shetru Nagaraj Assignment

 please copy .env.example and create .env file in root of the project assign all the environment variables